-Calixto Bieito was born in Mirando de Ebro (Burgos).
-His artistic career unfolded, when he directed the Teatre Romea in Barcelona from 1999 till 2011.
-He organized the Festival Internacional de las Artes de Castilla y León and the Barcelona Internacional Teatre (bit), a worldwide platform for projects of artists and theatres.
-Bretón’s Zarzuela La verbena de la Paloma (1996) at the Teatro Tivoli in Barcelona was his first encounter with the musical theatre, followed by Schönberg’s Pierrot Lunaire (1998) at the Teatre Lliure in Barcelona.
+His artistic profile is rooted in his early work.
+He directed the Teatre Romea in Barcelona for ten years, organised the Festival Internacional de las Artes de Castilla y León in Salamanca and created the Barcelona Internacional Teatre (bit), a worldwide forum for projects of artists and theatres.
+Schönberg’s Pierrot lunaire was his first work for the musical theatre, succeeded by the zarzuela La verbena de la Paloma at the Teatro Tivoli and Carmen at the Festival in Peralada.

-Shakespeare’s Macbeth at the Salzburg Festival 2001 and Mozart’s Don Giovanni in Hanover 2002, co-produced with London’s ENO and Barcelona’s Teatre Liceu, were followed by a widely scandalized production of Mozart’s Die Entführung aus dem Serail at Berlin’s Komische Oper (2004).
-These productions established his fame as one of Europe’s foremost opera directors, who was both loved and hated for his shocking visions of cruelty and sexuality within theatrical interpretations of outright contemporaneity.
+Shakespeare’s Macbeth in Salzburg 2001, Hamlet in Edinburgh 2002 and several stagings in Hanover were followed by a highly controversial production of Die Entführung aus dem Serail at Berlin’s Komische Oper in 2004.
+These productions established his fame and notoriety as one of Europe’s foremost directors rapidly, hailed and hated with zeal and ardor.